The Five Red Herrings: Plot

 All six suspects are eventually traced and give statements in which they deny killing Campbell, but none are entirely satisfactory.
 The Procurator Fiscal, the Chief Constable and the investigating police officers meet with Wimsey to review the evidence.
 The police put forward several theories, implicating all of the suspects either as killer or as accessory.
-Asked for his opinion, Wimsey finally reveals that the true killer was in fact Ferguson, the only one of the artists who while painting often kept spare tubes of paint in his pocket and who absentmindedly pocketed a tube of white while creating the faked painting.
-It was the absence of that tube that Wimsey had noted at the start.
-The police are sceptical, but Wimsey offers a reconstruction, and over the course of twenty-four hours demonstrates how the killer contrived the scene above the stream and also established a false alibi.
+Asked for his opinion, Wimsey finally reveals that the true killer was in fact Ferguson, the only one of the artists who while painting often kept spare tubes of paint in his pocket.
+Ferguson had absentmindedly pocketed a tube of white while creating the faked painting; it was the absence of that tube that Wimsey had noted at the start.
+The police are sceptical, but Wimsey offers a reconstruction, and over the course of twenty-four hours demonstrates how the killer established a false alibi: he ensured that he was seen boarding a train to Glasgow, disembarked before the train left the station, staged the scene above the stream and faked Campbell's painting, bicycled to another train station, and took a quicker train to Glasgow, ensuring that he would arrive in Glasgow as expected and be presumed to have been on the first train when the painting was staged.

 Ferguson confesses, but states that Campbell's death happened accidentally during a fight, and was not murder.
 When the case is tried, the jury brings in a verdict of manslaughter, with a strong recommendation to mercy on the ground that "Campbell was undoubtedly looking for trouble".